-When it comes to inspirational fashion muses, the twenties doesn’t disappoint.
-From Josephine Baker, the showgirl said to have inspired some of Beyoncé's stage moves, to Louise Brooks, Greta Garbo, Marlene Dietrich and Zelda Fitzgerald, here are the style icons that still inspire our own wardrobes today.
+When it comes to inspirational fashion muses, the '20s don't disappoint.
+From Josephine Baker, the showgirl said to have inspired some of Beyoncé's stage moves, to Louise Brooks, Greta Garbo, Marlene Dietrich and Zelda Fitzgerald, here are the style icons who still inspire our own wardrobes today.

-Marlene Dietrich became one of the most famous silent movie actresses of the time and epitomised the height of fashion through the '20s and '30s.
-Later on, her fame continued (well into the era of the talkies), and her fashion choices become even bolder.
-Talk about suiting on women and you'll always come across a Marlene reference.
+Dietrich became one of the most famous silent-movie actresses of the time and epitomised the height of fashion through the '20s and '30s.
+Later on, her fame continued (well into the era of the talkies), and her fashion choices became even bolder.
+Talk about suiting on women, and you'll always come across a Dietrich reference.

 A total boss, Evelyn Brent (pictured here in trousers, which were still considered controversial even in 1929) was a bold actress who starred in Hollywood’s first-ever “gangster” film.
 Off-screen, she was known for her cloche hats, feather embellishments and ice-cold stare.

-A woman who needs no introduction, though you might not recognise in this picture: Coco Chanel.
-Even in the 1920s, Coco was creating the clothes we still want to wear now—see her two-toned shoes, slouchy knits, strings of pearls and mismatched prints.
+A woman who needs no introduction, though you might not recognise her in this picture: Coco Chanel.
+Even in the 1920s, Chanel was creating the clothes we still want to wear now—see her two-toned shoes, slouchy knits, strings of pearls and mismatched prints.
 The designer's look just doesn't date.

-Greta Garbo’s style saw women everywhere scrambling to re-create her sartorial magic.
-Her popularity as a silent-era actress was so powerful, studio MGM actually delayed introducing sound to their productions.
+Garbo’s style saw women everywhere scrambling to re-create her sartorial magic.
+Her popularity as a silent-film actress was so powerful that studio MGM actually delayed introducing sound to its productions.

-Even F. Scott Fitzgerald conceded Joan Crawford's status as "the best example of the flapper."
-She was a lover of Art Deco glitz by night and Chanel's somewhat controversial menswear-inspired shapes by day, and her style was imitated by countless women.
+Even F. Scott Fitzgerald conceded Crawford's status as "the best example of the flapper."
+She was a lover of art-deco glitz by night and Chanel's somewhat controversial menswear-inspired shapes by day, and her style was imitated by countless women.

-Louise Brooks may not have been first with the short and sharp bob, but she certainly became a poster girl for the cut.
-Her style was bold and often daring—just like her career as a silent movie star.
+Brooks may not have been first with the short-and-sharp bob, but she certainly became a poster girl for the cut.
+Her style was bold and often daring—just like her career as a silent-movie star.

 Photo12/UIG via Getty Images

 The most famous '20s girl of all was arguably Zelda Fitzgerald.
-Her wardrobe and extravagant party lifestyle made for a hot topic while her vivacious personality captured the mood of the era.
+Her wardrobe and extravagant party lifestyle made her a hot topic, while her vivacious personality captured the mood of the era.